Block 3

 Additionally at Higher Level:

-Paper 3: an essay paper based on depth studies from History of Asia and Oceania:
+Paper 3: an essay paper based on depth studies from History of African and the Middle East:

 Skills Gained on this Course